-2 Current position

-- Following a successful Expression of Interest to EA in January 2021 and ministerial approval for the project we began progressing an OBC with £40k of funding in June 2021. - We have received a further £569k in March this year to fund the work of CPE to date in developing the OBC with our key partners. - We submitted a draft OBC on 29th April to EA's assurance team for a technical review. - We are now awaiting OBC approval from EA at which point sign off from ES Cabinet will be required. - The aim of sharing this paper is to ensure that the ESC and EA approvals processes are aligned to facilitate the project starting in June 2022 which will then run until March 2027. - 2.2 Establishing a full, clear open, honest and transparent governance structure is crucial to decision making.
+2 Current position 2.1 We received £40k of funding in June 2021 to progress an Outline Business Case We have received a further £569k in March 2022 to fund the work of CPE to date in developing the OBC with our key partners.
+We submitted the draft OBC on 29th April to EA's assurance team for a technica review.

+We received Cabinet approval for the Outline Business Case and acceptance as Lead Authority in June 2022.
+The Outline Business Case has been through the EA's assurance team and has approved subject to some slight amendments/additions.
+The project should commence in earnest in autumn this year then run until March 2027.
+2.2 Establishing a full, clear open, honest and transparent governance structure is crucial to decision making.
 It is good practice to ensure that decisions made about future coastal management are open to scrutiny, giving confidence to communities and statutory partners such as Defra, the Environment Agency and Natural England.
 To date we have sought regular oversight from the CPE Board OOG and Suffolk Coastal Forum and will create a new Board and Governance structure once approvals are in place for the OBC.
 2.3 Community projects for Southwold, Corton & Gunton, Pakefield and Thorpeness are developing.
 They are at a crucial stage and would benefit from the additional funding available from the Resilient Coasts project.
 These communities are at high coastal management risk and will need to consider different approaches to coastal management that include property replacement relocation and roll back as well as opportunities to enhance access amenities and local environment and economy.